-Please help us provide access to safe and legal routes for unaccompanied children living in the Calais 'Jungle' who have family in the UK
+The Safe Passage Project ran in Autumn 2016.
+It was part of an effort by the UK Masorti Movement to help provide safe and legal routes for unaccompanied children living in the Calais "Jungle" who had family in the UK.

 Imagine the British Jewish Community coming together in the next four weeks and saving 150 children’s lives.
 There are an estimated 150 unaccompanied children in the refugee camps around Calais who have family living in the UK.
 They currently live in constant risk of violence, despite having the legal right to claim asylum in the UK.
 There is a legal route for them to be reunited with their families and afforded the care and safety they deserve.

 Safe Passage UK are this legal route.
 Safe Passage UK needs to raise £2,000 per child to cover the cost of the legal process, transport and support the child will need to claim asylum here in Britain.
-There is an urgent need right now - the camp in Calais is signalled to be demolished this autumn.
+There is an urgent need right now – the camp in Calais is signalled to be demolished this autumn.
 These children are likely to go ‘missing’ and we fear for their safety and lives.
-So this appeal is due to end on Sept 16th so that all these children can be helped as quickly as possible.
+This appeal is due to end on Sept 16th, 2016, so that all these children can be helped as quickly as possible.

 Masorti Judaism are launching a campaign to raise the £2,000 needed for each child.
 Many Jewish families here in the UK are the descendants of a child who was saved by Britain, one of the Kindertransport children or a refugee after the war.
 How fantastic would it be if 150 families, with similar stories, can do the same now.
 We could rescue all these children.
 The British community did it with the Kindertransport in 1938.
 We can do it again now.
 The campaign gives families the opportunity to come together, to act in honour and memory of those who helped them and for people to make a tangible impact on the life of someone who desperately needs it, right now.
 Would your extended family, including friends and colleagues be able to do this?